Rethinking Dilated Convolution for Real-time Semantic Segmentation: Related works

 \subsection{Real-time semantic segmentation}

 MobilenetV3 uses the lightweight decoder LRASPP\cite{mobilenetv32019} to adapt the fast ImageNet model for semantic segmentation.
 BiSeNetV1\cite{bisenetv1} and BiSeNetV2\cite{bisenetv2} have two branches in the backbone (Spatial Path and Context Path) and merge them at the end to achieve good accuracy and performance without ImageNet pretraining.
 SFNet\cite{sfnet} proposes the Flow Alignment Module (FAM) to upsample low resolution features better than bilinear interpolation.
 STDC\cite{stdc} rethinks the BiSeNet architecture by removing the Spatial Path and designing a better backbone.
 HarDNet\cite{hardnet} reduces GPU memory traffic consumption by using mostly $3\times 3$ convs and barely any $1\times 1$ convs.
 DDRNet-23\cite{ddrnet} uses two branches with multiple bilateral fusions between them and appends a new context module called the Deep Aggregation Pyramid Pooling Module (DAPPM) at the end of the backbone.
-DDRNet-23 is a concurrent work that has not been peer-reviewed.
-DDRNet-23 is currently the state of the art on real-time Cityscapes semantic segmentation, and we show that RegSeg outperforms DDRNet-23 when trained under the same training setting.